-The proposed ModTr method demonstrates robustness across the three detectors and consistently exhibits improvement on two different datasets: LLVIP~\cite{jia2021llvip} and FLIR aligned~\cite{fa2018flir}.
-It's worth noting that each algorithm described in~\tref{tab:img2img_main_table} employs different training supervisions.
+The proposed ModTr displays robustness across the three detectors and consistently exhibits improvement on two different datasets: LLVIP~\cite{jia2021llvip} and FLIR aligned~\cite{fa2018flir}.
+Note that each algorithm described in~\tref{tab:img2img_main_table} employs different training supervisions.
 For instance, CycleGAN employs an adversarial mechanism with both RGB and infrared modalities in an unpaired setting.
 Similarly, CUT and FastCUT operate with positive and negative patches in an unpaired setting.
 In contrast, HalluciDet doesn't require the presence of both modalities during training but employs a detection mechanism during training similar to ours.
-Note that in our approach, we solely require examples from the target modality.
+In our approach, we solely require examples from the target modality.
 In this section, we present the performance of our best approach $\text{ModTr}_{\odot}$.
-For additional results, refer to the supplementary materials.
+For additional results, refer to suppl. materials.

-As depicted in~\tref{tab:img2img_main_table}, the detection performance of ModTr over the LLVIP dataset exhibited significant improvements.
+As reported in~\tref{tab:img2img_main_table}, the detection performance of ModTr over the LLVIP dataset exhibited significant improvements.
 Specifically, it surpassed HalluciDet, the second best, by more than $29.0$ AP with both FCOS and RetinaNet architectures, while obtaining comparable results with Faster R-CNN.
 Such disparity with the previous technique can be attributed to the loss of previous knowledge inherent in HalluciDet, which necessitates a pre-fine-tuning strategy on the source modality.
 Although the performance of the FLIR dataset also improved, the dataset's inherent challenges, such as changing the background from a moving car setup, make detection more difficult.
 Nonetheless, our proposal consistently enhances results, with improvements of more than $11$ AP for FCOS and RetinaNet, and over $7$ AP for Faster R-CNN.
 We also observed improvements on the AP$_{50}$ and AP$_{75}$.
-Because of the space constraint, we include these in Supplementary Materials.
+Because of the space constraint, we include these in supplementary materials.
 These promising results indicate that our proposal can effectively translate images from the original IR modality to an RGB-like representation, sufficiently close to the source data to be usable by the detector.